leaf-ai/studio-go-runner/docs/aws_k8s.md

 ## GPU Setup

-In order to activate GPU support within the workers a daemon set instance needs to be created that will mediate between the kubernetes plugin and the GPU resources available to pods, as shown in the following command.
+In order to activate GPU support within the non A100 worker clusters a daemon set instance needs to be created that will mediate between the kubernetes plugin and the GPU resources available to pods, as shown in the following command.

 <pre><code><b>
 kubectl apply -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/1.0.0-beta6/nvidia-device-plugin.yml</b>
 daemonset.apps/nvidia-device-plugin-daemonset created
 </code></pre>

+If you are making use of the A100 NVIDIA cards in a cluster then helm should be used instead as follows:

+<pre><code><b>
+sudo snap install helm --classic helm repo add nvdp https://nvidia.github.io/k8s-device-plugin helm repo add nvgfd https://nvidia.github.io/gpu-feature-discovery helm repo update helm install \
+    --version=0.9.0 \
+    --generate-name \
+    --set compatWithCPUManager=true \
+    --set resources.requests.cpu=100m \
+    --set resources.limits.memory=512Mi \
+    --set migStrategy=single \
+    nvdp/nvidia-device-plugin
+helm install \
+    --version=0.4.1 \
+    --generate-name \
+    --set migStrategy=single \
+    nvgfd/gpu-feature-discovery
+</code></pre>

+The A100 devices also have support for additional features that you might wish to read futher about at the following, https://docs.aws.amazon.com/eks/latest/userguide/node-efa.html, and https://docs.aws.amazon.com/eks/latest/userguide/cni-upgrades.html.

+Information about MIG support for the A100 cards is found in a google doc at, https://docs.google.com/document/d/1mdgMQ8g7WmaI_XVVRrCvHPFPOMCm5LQD5JefgAh6N8g/edit.

 Machines when first started will have an allocatable resource named nvidia.com/gpu.
 When this resource flips from 0 to 1 the machine has become available for GPU work.
 The plugin yaml added will cause a container to be bootstrapped into new nodes to perform the installation of the drivers etc.